 Killjoy’s Turret and Nanoswarms are vital abilities to have on this map.
-Her deadly combination of Alarmbot and Nanoswarm can defend sites and damage the opponents as well.
+Her deadly combination of Alarmbot and Nanoswarm can also defend sites and damage the opponents.
 In Pistol rounds, Killjoy’s Turret literally works like an additional player.
 Since the map is huge, her lockdowns are not always the most effective in most cases, but it still poses a formidable threat to the opponent.

 Sage’s pick rate has been consistently high across multiple VCT events.
 Icebox features some unique advantages for Sage.
 Her Barrier Orb has become essential to block the entry to the Kitchen Area of the map.
 Similarly, her Slow Orbs combined with Killjoy’s Nanoswarm is a lethal threat to anyone trying to pass any choke points.
 On top of that, Sage’s Ressurection ability can shift the balance of a game in seconds.

 In Icebox, none of Cypher’s ability has anything impressive to offer.
-His Tripwires and Cages aren’t simply enough to cover anything.
-Cypher’s two Tripwires are not able to detect Flankers since it’s too easy to find a bypass route.
+His Tripwires and Cages aren’t simply enough to cover anything, and Cipher’s two Tripwires are not able to detect Flankers since it’s too easy to find a bypass route.
 On the other hand, using his Spycam is not a viable option either due to the enormous size of the map.

 - S-Tier: Sova

 - C-Tier: Kay/O

 With his Owl Drone & Recon bolt, Sova is able to extract information from deep within enemy positions.
 Especially in Icebox, Sova is twice as effective since he can lineup his Recon Bolt or Shock Bolts and practically land them anywhere.
 Sova’s Ultimate is also a huge asset for post-plant scenarios.